Seeking Consensus on Subspaces in Federated Principal Component Analysis: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In \cref{sec:model}, we introduce a novel model with so-called projection splitting constraints, and investigate the structure of associated Lagrangian multipliers.
-Then we propose a distributed and secure algorithm for solving this model based on an ADMM framework in \cref{sec:algorithm}.
-Convergence properties of the proposed algorithm are studied in \cref{sec:convergence-analysis}.
-Numerical experiments on a variety of test problems are presented in \cref{sec:numerical-result} to evaluate the performance of the proposed algorithm.
+In Section \ref{sec:model}, we introduce a novel projection splitting model with so-called subspace constraints, and investigate the structure of associated Lagrangian multipliers.
+Then we propose a federated algorithm to solve this model based on an ADMM-like framework in Section \ref{sec:algorithm}.
+Convergence properties of the proposed algorithm are studied in Section \ref{sec:convergence-analysis}.
+Numerical experiments on a variety of test problems are presented in Section \ref{sec:numerical-result} to evaluate the performance of the proposed algorithm.
 We conclude the paper in the last section.